EggPool/EggMinerGpu/Version4/config.md

 You could also want to enable NVIDIA platform, but disable the AMD one.

-By using the param, the expluded GPU won't even be listed, and will be disabled.
+By using the param, the excluded GPU won't even be listed, and will be disabled.
 Matches over the start of the vendor string as listed by the miner.

 ## excludeVendors